JoseArias31/Git-and-GitHub/README.md

 -Working Directory: Folder of the project in Windows -Staging Area: Files or changes that will be added in the following commit.
 -Repository: directory.git

+*Commit:

+-git commit -m "Testing"

+after making the commit action, it is saved automatically, now, to check all the commits made, we can run the following command:

+-git commit = running only this command, I will be able to add a text on my VSCode tool already set up.
+So basically I have to text in there, save and close it to save.

+-git log.

+Every time I want to add files to commit my files in case I have multiple files, I can run the following command:

+-git add .
+So, the "." means all the files.

+*Modify a commit

+git commit --amend: To make changes, this command is useful only "locally" It means, in my PC.
+However, it's strongly recommended for the last commit made.

+*Reset commits:

+-git reset --soft HEAD~1 This command is used to remove the last commit made however, this command will not remove the changes in my VSCode.